 As well as the intimate format of watching single streamers play game while chatting to viewers, the rise of Twitch is closely tied with the growing esports industry.
 Esports represent, in short, the professionalisation of videogame playing.
 Some of the most eye-catching Twitch statistics fall into this category.

-In terms of prize money alone, then, this shows that the biggest esports tournaments can very much compete with many prestigious tournaments in the world of traditional sports.
+In terms of prize money alone, the biggest esports tournaments compete with many prestigious tournaments in the world of traditional sports.

 Esports prize pots vs. traditional sport